DrucJacek/old_projects_django/README.md

 #
-In this repository you will see all my old projects from every programming languages
+In this repository you will see all my old projects from Django
 #